The strongest dog breeds are powerful in more ways than one.

-This dog breed can be prone to hip dysplasia but is considered to be a generally healthy dog breed otherwise.
+This dog breed is prone to hip dysplasia but is generally healthy otherwise.

-Wendy, as you have likely already guessed, is no ordinary whippet.
+Wendy, as you may have already guessed, is no ordinary Whippet.

-Some whippets are born with a genetic mutation that leaves out a gene called myostatin that is responsible for limiting muscle growth.
+Some Whippets are born without a gene called myostatin which is responsible for limiting muscle growth.

-When myostatin is missing, a whippet can literally grow a double set of muscles.
+When myostatin is missing, a Whippet can grow a double set of muscles.

-Interestingly, like so many other things people share with dogs, this mutation can also happen to people (although it is incredibly rare).
+Interestingly, this mutation can also occur in humans (although it is incredibly rare).

 The most recent reported case occurred in Germany in 2004.